huuthai1998/MemoryGame/README.md

 # Getting Started
 1. Clone the repository or only the build folder on your computer.
-2. Open the terminal and run these commands:
+2. Open the terminal in the MemoryGame folder then run these commands:

 ```
 npm install -g serve